KevinAst/MyWeb/FireWithin/Memorization.md

   initialExpansion: 'close',
 }) }P

-Explore the features of this page _(along with some quick tips on how to use them)_:.
+Explore the features of this page _(with some quick tips on how to use them)_:.

 - _**Audio Playback**_: You can listen to each passage _**on repeat**_ until
   you stop it.
 This is especially handy on your phone — _**just pop in